teen addiction rehab in Arizona

 Alongside binge drinking, there is also heavy drinking.
 Heavy alcohol use means binge drinking on five or more days in the past month.
 In 2017, almost 61% of underage drinkers admitted to binge drinking in the past month.
 Also, about 12.5% of underage drinkers admitted to heavy drinking in the past month

-In addition to opioids given to you by a doctor, there is another kind of opioid by the name of heroin.
+In addition to prescription opioids, heroin use can also be a problem for teens.
 Heroin is a very dangerous drug that is usually used by injecting it directly into a vein with a needle.
 In 2016, 2.14 million people ages 12 and older had an opioid use disorder including 153,000 12- to 17-year-olds

 Treatment At Teen Rehab